 Courses are listed under the Grove School of Engineering Departments of Biomedical, Chemical, Civil, Electrical and Mechanical Engineering, and Computer Science.
 Courses with a departmental designation will usually be taught by a member of that department and the class will usually consist of students associated with that department.
 Courses with the designation "Engineering" are expected to be of interest to more than one of the conventional branches and are listed both in the following group and by departments.
 The instructor may be drawn from among the several departments and the students may comprise a group associated with several departments.

 Foooo series: Advanced senior-first year graduate courses.
 No more than two such courses may generally be credited toward a graduate degree.

-Goood series: Special or experimental courses offered a limited number of times prior to approval by the faculty for inclusion in one of the series below.
+Goooo series: Special or experimental courses offered a limited number of times prior to approval by the faculty for inclusion in one of the series below loooo series: Master's and doctoral courses.